anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 * [2.2 Analysis of requirements.](#analysis)
 * [2.3 NFVI Profiles.](#profiles)

 The NFV Infrastructure (NFVI) is the totality of all hardware and software components which build up the environment in which VNFs are deployed, managed and executed.

-It is inevitable that different VNFs require different capabilities from the underlying infrastructure and therefore metrics that define those capabilities are needed.
+It is inevitable that different VNFs require different capabilities from the underlying infrastructure.

+One of the targets of the CNTT is to define an agnostic NFVI and removes dependencies between VNF/Virtual applications and the deployed Infrastructure (NFVI) and offer NFVI to VNFs/Applications in an abstracted way with defined capabilities and metrics.

+This means operators will be able to host their Telco Workload (VNF) with different traffic types, behaviour and from any vendor on a unified consistent infrastructure.

+Additionally, well defined NFVI is also needed for  other type of workloads that NFVI such as IT workload, Machine learning, Artificial intelligence, etc.

+In this chapter we try to analyse various VNF types used in Telco and examine they are different from those of IT.
+We also highlights some of the NFVI parameters needed to  achieve the desired performance expected by various workloads.

 <a name="collateral"></a>
 ## 2.1	VNFs collateral (Sample)